Using Display And Jump Logic In Surveys

 How can display logic improve survey response rates?

-Display logic ensures that respondents only see relevant questions, making the survey more engaging and reducing survey fatigue.
+Display logic ensures that respondents only see relevant questions, making the survey more engaging and also reducing survey fatigue.

 What is jump logic in surveys?